saarthak-dev/my-maker-portfolio/README.md

 ## My Interests

--Mathematics and Physics are the subjects I find most appealing to my intellect and conscience -For me Mathematics alone is abstract and pure observation is messy but, combining them leads to the birth of the most elegant and descriptive subject-Physics
+- Mathematics and Physics are the subjects I find most appealing to my intellect and conscience
+- For me Mathematics alone is abstract and pure observation is messy but, combining them leads to the birth of the most elegant and descriptive subject-    Physics
--Other than this I believe that Physics is the medium through which universe reveals itself and Mathematics is the language in which is does so
+- Other than this I believe that Physics is the medium through which universe reveals itself and Mathematics is the language in which is does so

 ### 📅 Account of My Learnings